nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Example:
 * `add n/John Doe p/98765432 e/john@mail.com r/athlete - COM - Soccer Men`

-You may check a summary of the list of roles, including all IFG Sports, via [this link.](#more-features)
+You may check a summary of the list of roles, faculties, sports, positions, and more via [this link.](#more-features)

 ### Listing all persons : `list`